A brutal beating. Cries for his mom. 23-minute delay in aid. Here are the key takeaways from the Tyre Nichols police videos

 The clips also do not answer why authorities used such force on Nichols, who did not appear to fight back, and why they felt compelled to confront him twice.

-But the videos shed light on just how violent the fatal confrontation was.
-Here are some key takeaways.
+But the videos do shed light on just how violent the fatal confrontation was.
+Here are some key takeaways:

 Officers repeatedly threatened Nichols with violence

-Videos from the encounters capture multiple officers threatening Nichols with violence while he appears to comply with their commands or is on the ground already.
+Videos from the encounters capture multiple officers threatening Nichols with violence while he appears to comply with their commands or is already on the ground.

-A body camera video that captures the initial encounter between Nichols and police shows the officer getting out of his car on the scene with his gun drawn and captures an officer yelling for Nichols to "Get the fuck out of the car."
+A body camera video that captures the initial encounter between Nichols and police shows the officer getting out of his car with his gun drawn and captures an officer yelling for Nichols to "Get the fuck out of the car."

 Nichols is heard saying, "I didn't do anything," and later, as he gets on the ground, "All right, I'm on the ground."